About Our Church

-Welcome to The Dormition of the Mother of God Orthodox Christian Church (Saint Mary's) which is a parish of the American Carpatho-Russian Orthodox Diocese of the U.S.A. whose presiding bishop is His Grace, Bishop Gregory of Nyssa.
-The American Carpatho-Russian Orthodox Diocese is an autonomous diocese under the spiritual protection of the Ecumenical Patriarchate of Constantinople of which His All-Holiness, Ecumenical Patriarch Bartholomew I is the Primate.
+Welcome to The Dormition of the Mother of God Orthodox Christian Church (Saint Mary's) which is a parish of the American Carpatho-Russian Orthodox Diocese of the U.S.A. whose presiding Bishop is His Eminence, Metropolitan Gregory of Nyssa.
+The American Carpatho-Russian Orthodox Diocese is an Autonomous Diocese under the spiritual protection of the Ecumenical Patriarchate of Constantinople of which His All-Holiness, Ecumenical Patriarch Bartholomew is the ruling Patriarch.

 Our parish supports the Union Mission of Bluefield, WV especially during the Thanksgiving season.
 Food and monetary donations are collected to help this very worthy and essential organization which serves the poor and downtrodden of our corner of Appalachia.
-Craig Hammond, director of the Bluefield Union Mission, is familiar with our church family and regularly hosts Fr.
-Mark on his radio show which covers many local issues, including those having to do with Orthodox Christianity in the area.
+Craig Hammond, director of the Bluefield Union Mission is familiar with our Church family and regularly hosts our Pastor on his radio show which covers many local issues, including those having to do with Orthodox Christianity in the area.

-Our parish is alive, and full of life.
-Orthodoxy is not a dead, fossilized religion of ancient Byzantine forms, meant only for people who were born in a foreign land or for their first generation children.
-It is for them, and for all of us.
-Orthodoxy is for all peoples, all races, all generations, at all times since the apostles first went out to preach to both Jew and Gentile.
-We welcome new visitors almost every Sunday and we would love to welcome YOU!
-Consider a visit to that “gold-domed church up on East River Mountain.”
+Orthodoxy is for all people, all races, all generations, at all times since the Apostles first went out to preach to both Jew and Gentile.
+We Welcome New Visitors almost every Sunday and we would love to welcome YOU!
+Consider a visit to that “gold-domed Church up on East River Mountain.”
 It just might be the most beautiful thing you’ve ever seen.
 May God bless you!